rikhuijzer/blog/about.md

 +++
 title = "About"
-description = "About this website" image = "/assets/about/output/basic-plot.svg"
+rss = "About this website"
+image = "/assets/about/output/basic-plot.svg"
 +++